CrossR/vim-fhicl/README.md

  * Add basic syntax highlighting to `.fcl` files.
  * Helper for moving around included `fcl` files.
      * Defaults to `<Leader>-f` to follow an include, and `Backspace` to return to the previous file.
-     * Multiple results are sent to the Location List.
+     * Multiple results are sent to the Location List, where they can be selected with `Enter` to open them.

-TODO:
- * Look into properties to set for the opened buffer.
-    * That is, set it to read only etc.

 ### Installation